jeremiah-k/mmrelay-wiki/Community-Plugin-Development-Guide.md

 ## Creating a "Hello World" Plugin

-Now, let's create a slightly more complex **HelloWorld** plugin.
+Now, let's create a **HelloWorld** plugin.
 This plugin will simply log "Hello world" when it receives a message from either Meshtastic or Matrix, but won't send any responses.

 Create a file named `hello_world.py` and add the following code: